F00LSPARADISE/Test/README.md

 Interests: Gorillaz, FNAF (Games + Movies), Digimon, Marvel, DC, JJBA, OP, WC, And many more!
 If you wanna know if I like something, just ask!
 Maybe I've heard of it

 I'll likely be in the FNAF, Gorillaz, or JJBA areas if you need to find me!

+I don't really have a 'DNI' list except for obvious harmful weirdos (bigots, pedos, etc.), but considering the things they say and do, I highly doubt this will stop them from engaging with me, unfortunately </3.
+Just know that I do block and hide freely, and that if you say anything weird to me or anyone else, I will not give you the time of day!
+Play stupid games, win stupid prizes